Fight for Life (video game): Development

-An anonymous former Atari employee claimed that the original producer constantly lied to the company's upper management into believing the game would redefine the fighting genre.
-He also claimed to be present at one meeting in particular where the game was compared to Namco's Tekken and the executives agreed it was a legitimate competitor to both Tekken and Tamsoft's Battle Arena Toshinden.
+An anonymous former Atari employee claimed that the original producer constantly led the company's upper management into believing the game would redefine the fighting genre.
+He also claimed to be present at one meeting in particular where the game was displayed side-by-side with Namco's Tekken and the executives agreed it was a legitimate competitor to both Tekken and Tamsoft's Battle Arena Toshinden.
 Atari sent preview copies of an early build of the game to video game magazines, however the marketing department made a mistake of sending them with the sentence "for review only" instead of preview, leading to some publications reviewing the game in its early state and as a result of this error, the company told the press that they were going to "reject and revamp" the product, with Bertrand later stating that development was progressing normally.

 Fight for Life originally ran at 20 frames per second and the three-dimensional character models consisted of 900 polygons with very minimal texture mapping applied to them and featuring graphical effects such as light sourcing, with plans to increase their number to 1200 polygons, however the final release runs at 25 frames per second with models consisting between 600-800 polygons depending on the character and having minimal textures applied, while the visuals are displayed at a resolution of 320x240 in the 16-bit high color format.
 Despite the turbulent development and his lack of experience with previous Atari hardware, Bertrand enjoyed working with the Jaguar, regarding it as an interesting system to work on and claimed to be happy with the final product.
-Bertrand has stated in recent years that he would change certain aspects of the game if he had to rework the title.
+He also stated that his impression was that most Jaguar owners were thankful for the time and effort he put into making the game.
+Bertrand stated in 2018 that he would change certain aspects of the game if he had to rework the title.